Support

 Our clients bring out their Reasonable Compensation Report in the event of an audit.
 In most cases, the resolves the audit nightmare before it even begins.

-Wages do not only impact reasonable compensation.
+Wages do not only impact reasonable compensation for the S corp business owner.
 They also impact maximum contributions to retirement plans.
 If wages are too low, the business owner may miss out on valuable tax deductions and retirement planning.

 Do you have an S corporation?
 Are you considering an S corporation for your business?
-Call our Atlanta accounting firm today to discuss an officer compensation plan that will withstand an IRS audit.
+Call our accounting firm today to discuss an officer compensation plan that will withstand an IRS audit, and allow you to meet your retirement goals as well.
+We will run the numbers for you and give you a S corp wage report for your files that will stand up to the IRS.

 We will keep our clients out of IRS trouble!